 When I first saw the Hubble ultra deep field photos, I was in awe.
 Our brief glimpses out into the universe brings a certain deep peace to my mind.
 A mysterious and majestic connection to the cosmos.
 So I undoubtedly needed to create a galaxy field in Maya…

 The galaxy distribution currently has a randomized layout.
 Meaning I used a MEL script to randomize the translateXYZ and rotateXYZ of each galaxy (more info below).
 So it does not currently mimic the cosmic web.
 In this first iteration of creating a galaxy field, the goal was simply to fly among the galaxies in 3D.
 But in postproduction you could easily put a real Hubble ultra deep field photo as the backdrop of everything, just to help the illusion.

 There are 68 different galaxies images that have been photoshopped to paint out the background stars/galaxies.
 It is important to have the image edges fade to true black or else the image edges might be visible and ruin the effect.

 I didn’t know if using 68 images would be enough to create a galaxy field and still feel dynamic in the amount of unique galaxies, but it works surprisingly well.
 Every so often two duplicate galaxies will appear close to each other and you can simply delete or move one of them away.

-maya scenes (using mental ray) – galaxy field experiments
+maya scenes (using mental ray, redshift, vray, maya software) – galaxy field experiments

 There are many aspects to think about when creating earth: terrain color/bump map, cloud layer casting shadows, ocean specular/color map, night city-lights map, and of course an atmosphere.
 But the trickiest part of creating a good looking earth is keeping the clouds white without the atmosphere tinting them blue.